-Hypoglycaemia is a side effect of glucose lowering therapies such as insulin, sulphonylureas such as Gliclazide, Glipizide Glibenclamide, Glimepiride, Tolbutamide, and prandial glucose regulators (meglitinides) such as Nateglinide and Repaglinide.
-These all carry a risk of hypoglycaemia.
+Hypoglycaemia is a side effect of glucose lowering therapies such as insulin, sulphonylureas such as Gliclazide, Glipizide Glibenclamide, Glimepiride, and prandial glucose regulators (meglitinides) such as Nateglinide and Repaglinide.

-Metformin, Pioglitazone, Dipeptidyl peptidase-4 (DPP-4) inhibitors, SGLT2 inhibitors and Glucagon-like peptide-1 (GLP-1) receptor agonists have a very low risk of causing hypoglycaemia when used alone, but hypoglycaemia may occur when used in combination with the drugs listed above.
-Hypoglycaemia should always be suspected in anyone taking sulphonylureas or injecting insulin who is drowsy, unconscious, or who has a sudden change in behaviour.
-Signs may present differently in older people, as they are more likely to have reduced or late "hypo" awareness (Weinstock et al (2016).
+Metformin, Pioglitazone, Dipeptidyl peptidase-4 (DPP-4) inhibitors, SGLT2 inhibitors and Glucagon-like peptide-1 (GLP-1) receptor agonists have a low risk of causing hypoglycaemia when used alone, but hypoglycaemia may occur when used in combination with the drugs listed above.
+Hypoglycaemia should always be suspected in anyone taking sulphonylureas and/or injecting insulin who is drowsy, unconscious, or who has a sudden change in behaviour.
+Signs may present differently in older people, as they are more likely to have reduced or late "hypo" awareness (Weinstock et al 2016, Fox and Kilvert et al 2017).